Mexican authorities report cases of Zika linked Guillain-Barre syndrome

-MEXICO CITY Five cases of Guillain-Barre syndrome associated with the Zika virus infection have been confirmed in Mexico, the country's Secretary of Health said on Thursday.
+MEXICO CITY (Reuters) - Five cases of Guillain-Barre syndrome associated with the Zika virus infection have been confirmed in Mexico, the country's Secretary of Health said on Thursday.

 The cases, found in the southern part of the country, were identified in three men and two women averaging 18 years old, health authorities said.